Would Christians marry a non-Christian?

 Could there be any circumstances in which you would marry a non-Christian?

-Reasons for not marrying a non-Christian
+Reasons given for not marrying a non-Christian

 'I was married to a non-Christian and there was constant conflict in the relationship.
 I would rather stay single than marry a non-Christian again.'